kubernetes-sigs/aws-load-balancer-controller/docs/examples/secrets_access.md

 In this walkthrough, you will

 - configure RBAC permissions for the controller to access specific secrets resource in a particular namespace.
+One particular use case would be to give the controller access to the secret holding the OIDC clientID and clientSecret.

 # Create Role
 1. Prepare the role manifest with the appropriate name, namespace, and secretName, for example: